opf/openproject/docs/development/data-flow/README.md

 - **Load balancer**: The external load balancer or proxying server receives the request, terminates TLS, and forwards the HTTP request to the Puma application server.
 - **Puma app server**: Processes the request and invokes the appropriate Rails middlewares and controller.
 - **Rails application**:
   - Authenticates the user according to the mechanisms outlined in the [secure coding guidelines](../concepts/secure-coding)
     - Validates session and input data
     - Responsible for error handling, logging, and auditing aggregation

   - Retrieves or updates resources to the PostgreSQL database via models
     - Calls or interacts with external services for requests, such as retrieving files or attachments from object storage

   - Renders the appropriate views
   - **Response**: Sends the HTTP response back through the Puma server and load balancer to the end-user.

-- **Background worker:** Operate on periodical background data, or perform actions requested by the web request of user (sending emails, exporting data, communicating with external services)
+- **Background worker:** Operates on periodical background data, or performs actions requested by the web request of user (sending emails, exporting data, communicating with external services)

-### Identity provider (idp)
+### B: Identity provider (idp)

 #### Overview